Isopach/isopach.github.io/_pages/about.md

 permalink: /about/
 ---

 Hello world, I am Isopach.

-I do Web/Misc/Forensics in [CTF.SG](https://ctftime.org/team/77768), a Singaporean team.
+I post writeups here for CTF challenges and CVEs I've found in the wild.

-I used to play for OpenToAll between 2018-2020, and still play with them sometimes.
+On the CTF side, I played for [CTF.SG](https://ctftime.org/team/77768), a Singaporean team, specializing in Web/Misc/Forensics between 2020-2023, and OpenToAll (OpenBlue for Defcon China) before that from 2018-2020.
+I've mostly stopped playing now, but the writeups stick around.

-This is a blog for my CTF Writeups, because people have been telling me that it's hard to read a github `.md` file lol.
+These days I spend more of my security time on vulnerability research — you can find my CVE writeups [here](https://isopach.dev/categories/#Cve).
+I also take on security consulting work through [Isopach Pte.
+Ltd.](https://isopachsec.com/); reach out if you're looking for help.

 # Contact

-Anyway, if you wanna know more, feel free to follow me on [Twitter](https://twitter.com/kohyouliang), or see my resume [here](https://kohyouliang.com/resume/)!
+If you wanna know more, feel free to follow me on [Twitter](https://twitter.com/isopach), or see my [LinkedIn](https://www.linkedin.com/in/kohyouliang/).

 Also, you can contact me anytime at my email on the link in the footer.